OctopusDeploy/People/Engineering.md

 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, concurrency, and maintainability into consideration.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
 - I am comfortable building a product vision based on the needs of multiple customers, regardless of whether this involves technology or otherwise.
-- I can confidently and charismatically pitch ideas, positively influencing people to take decisive action based on reaching consensus.
+- I can confidently and charismatically pitch ideas, positively influencing and convincing people to take decisive action based on reaching consensus.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.

 ### I focus on delivering value to our customers